Category Two Budgets

 Transferring Equipment

 School districts and library systems can transfer equipment between schools within a district and libraries within a system.
-Starting July 1, 2021, applicants may transfer purchased equipment regardless of the funding year of the equipment purchase.
-Applicants will no longer be required to notify USAC of the equipment transfers, but both the transferor and recipient must maintain detailed records documenting the transfer and the reason for the transfer for five years.
+Starting As of July 1, 2021, applicants may transfer purchased equipment regardless of the funding year of the equipment purchase.
+Applicants will are also no longer be required to notify USAC of the equipment transfers, but both the transferor and recipient must maintain detailed records documenting the transfer and the reason for the transfer for five years.

 C2 Budget Tool for FY2021-FY2025